bjhaj/WebScraper/README.md

 ```

 ### Windows
-1) Open a web browser and go to the wkhtmltopdf download page: https://wkhtmltopdf.org/downloads.html
+1) Open a web browser and go to the `wkhtmltopdf` download page: https://wkhtmltopdf.org/downloads.html
 2) Choose the appropriate Windows version for your system (e.g., Windows 64-bit) and download the installer.
 3) Run the installer and follow the installation instructions.

 ### Linux
-Open a terminal and execute the following command to install wkhtmltopdf:
+Open a terminal and execute the following command to install `wkhtmltopdf`:
 On Debian/Ubuntu-based systems:
 ```bash
 sudo apt-get install wkhtmltopdf